Last Updated on 02/11/2025

 - Also, sitewide links are used excessively, particularly without adequate context or relevance (such as referring to irrelevant sites or utilizing them as a shortcut for developing links).
 In that case, they may look spammy to both visitors and search engines.

-This may harm your site’s reputation and result in search engine penalties, such as declining search ranks or, in extreme situations, total deindexing.
+This may harm your site’s reputation and result in search engine penalties, such as a decline in search rankings or, in extreme cases, total deindexing.

 Sitewide Links Best Practices